xReniar/OCR-Dataset-Generator/README.md

     det: y
     rec: y
   ```
-- `dict`: path to `.txt` file containing set of characters you want to include for the training data, default is `./dict/en_dict.txt`.
-Both generation and draw-label steps follow the specified `dict`, if there are no values then all the characters will be included
+- `dict`: path to a `.txt` file containing the set of characters to be included in the training data.
+The default is `./dict/en_dict.txt`.
+Both the generation and draw-label steps will follow the specified `dict`.
+If left empty, all characters will be included.
-- `datasets`: specify which datasets are going to be used for the generation of the training data.
+- `datasets`: specifies which datasets are going to be used for the generation of the training data.
 To select the dataset just set it to `y` otherwise set it to `n`, example below:
   ```yaml
   # this example selects SROIE and XFUND-ES dataset and combines them
   sroie: y